scarpe-team/space_shoes/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install space_shoes

+You can directly run SpaceShoes-based apps from the command line, which will package the application and run a browser:

+    $ space_shoes my_app.rb

+You can also package a SpaceShoes application to be included in a web page of your choice:

+    $ space_shoes src-package my_app_dir

 (MORE INSTALL INSTRUCTIONS HERE)